U.S. Foreign Policy and the World

 Bret Stephens wrote "Global View,” the Wall Street Journal’s foreign-affairs column, for which he won the Pulitzer Prize for commentary in 2013.
 Stephens also served as the paper’s deputy editorial page editor, responsible for the international opinion pages of the Journal, and as a member of the paper’s editorial board.Read Bret Stephen's Global View Column >>

-Bret Stephens is an op-ed columnist for the New York Times.
-He previously spent 16 years at the Wall Street Journal, most notably writing "Global View," the foreign-affairs column, for which he was awarded the 2013 Pulitzer Prize for distinguished commentary.
-He was the Journal’s deputy editorial-page editor, responsible for the opinion content of its global edition, and a member of the paper's editorial board.
-Previously, he was editor-in-chief of the Jerusalem Post, a position he assumed in 2002 at the age of 28.
+Bret Stephens became an op-ed columnist and associate editor for the New York Times in April, 2017.
+Before that, he spent 11 years as the author of “Global View,” the foreign-affairs column of the Wall Street Journal, for which he was awarded the Pulitzer Prize for distinguished commentary in 2013.
+He also served eight years as the Journal’s deputy editorial-page editor, responsible for the newspaper’s global opinion section, as well as a member of the editorial board.

-Mr. Stephens has reported stories the world over, including Afghanistan, Pakistan and Iraq, and interviewed scores of world leaders.
-His 2014 book, America in Retreat: The New Isolationism and the Coming Global Disorder was praised by George Shultz as "wise counsel for a constructive, tough-minded and sensible foreign policy."
+In 2014 Penguin published his book America in Retreat: The New Isolationism and the Coming Global Disorder.
+Former Secretary of State George Shultz hailed the book as “wise counsel for a constructive, tough-minded, and sensible foreign policy.”